 - Fill the cold glass with crushed ice.

 - Pour in the gin and lemon juice.
-Then add tonic water so that the glass in almost full.
+Then add tonic water so that the glass is almost full.
 Top with the hibiscus concentrate so that it forms a nice looking layer on the top.

 - You can use lemon slices to decorate the cocktail.

-Try the Different Ways to Make Hibiscus Tea
+Try the Different Ways to Make Hibiscus Tea!

 Now you know how to make many different types of hibiscus beverages, and it’s time to try them out to find your favorite.